Large amounts of plasma are also needed to make special plasma protein concentrates.

 You can join by donating a unit of blood at the NZ Blood Service and letting them know you want to join the Registry at the same time.

 Currently, European patients have access to over 9 million Europeans on worldwide registries, compared to just 5,000 Māori on the NZ Registry which is why the NZ Bone Marrow Donor Registry need more Māori to join up.
-If you’d like more information on becoming a volunteer bone marrow donor, visit the NZ Bone Marrow Donor Registry website .
+If you’d like more information on becoming a volunteer bone marrow donor, visit the NZ Bone Marrow Donor Registry website (external link) .

 NZBS understand that in Māori worldview, the body is considered tapu and requires special consideration and respect.
 NZBS respect these beliefs and value the sacredness of blood.